FitSNAP/FitSNAP/doc/src/reaxff.rst

 .. note::

-  ``reaxff/tools/reaxff-format-ff.py`` properly reformats a ReaxFF potential file (eg. copy/pasted from journal articles) together with actual LAMMPS implementation parameter names in comment fields.
+  ``reaxff/tools/reaxff-format-ff.py`` properly reformats a ReaxFF potential file (eg. copy/pasted from journal articles) together with *LAMMPS implementation parameter names* in comment fields.
 This format can have more precision (8 digits) because LAMMPS parses a potential file by splitting values on spaces instead of the legacy FORTRAN fixed column format (4 digits).

   **Therefore, potentials reformatted by** ``reaxff-format-ff.py`` **or optimized by FitSNAP-ReaxFF are only intended for LAMMPS and might not work with other ReaxFF implementations**.